peteroupc/encoding/api/com.upokecenter.util.DataIO.md

 ### ToReader
-    public static IReader ToReader​(byte[] bytes, int offset, int length) Wraps a portion of a byte array into a byte reader object. <p>In the.getNET() implementation, this method is implemented as an extension method to any byte array object and can be called as follows:
+    public static IReader ToReader​(byte[] bytes, int offset, int length) Wraps a portion of a byte array into a byte reader object. <p>In the.NET implementation, this method is implemented as an extension method to any byte array object and can be called as follows:
  <code>bytes.ToByteReader(offset, length)</code>.
 If the object's class